Reducing shipping emissions

 The rules of the IMO will lead to a drastic decrease in emissions of nitrogen oxides (NOx) from new ships.
 From 2011 emissions had to be reduced by 15-25 % compared to the previous limits.
-By 2016 the NOx-emission from new ships have to be reduced by a further 75 % compared to the present level, when sailing in costal NOx Emission Control Areas (NECA) – ‘low emission zones’ at sea.
+By 2016 the NOx-emission from new ships had to be reduced by a further 75 % compared to the previous level, when sailing in coastal NOx Emission Control Areas (NECA) – "low emission zones" at sea.

-The sulphur content in marine fuels will also be reduced.
-This will reduce the emission of sulphur oxides (SOx) and particulate matter from ships.
+As a result of the IMO rules the Sulphur content in marine fuels will also be reduced.
+This will reduce the emission of Sulphur oxides (SOx) and particulate matter from ships.

-The international agreement in the IMO sets the following requirements to the sulphur content of marine fuels:
+The international agreement in IMO requires the following in respect to Sulphur content in marine fuels:

-- The Baltic Sea and the North Sea including internal Danish waters are designated as SECA's together with US and Canadian coastal waters.
+- The Baltic Sea and the North Sea including internal Danish waters are designated as SECA areas along with US and Canadian coastal waters.

-- As alternative to low sulphur fuel oil it is allowed to use alternative fuels such as liquefied natural gas (LNG) or biofuels or install an exhaust gas cleaning system which removes SOx.
+- As an alternative to low Sulphur fuel oil it is allowed to use alternative fuels such as liquefied natural gas (LNG) or biofuels or install an exhaust gas cleaning system, which removes SOx.

-The IMO agreement on the sulphur content of marine fuel is implemented in Danish regulation by statutory order no. 640 of 12 June 2014 (in Danish).
+The IMO agreement on the Sulphur content in marine fuels is implemented in Danish regulation by statutory order no. 1220 of 22 November 2019 (in Danish).

-In 2012 the EU passed the sulphur directive which ensures that the IMO regulation on the sulphur content of marine fuels is implemented in all EU countries.
-The directive does not allow the postponing of the 0.5 % limit value to 2025.
+EU has passed the Sulphur directive, which ensures that the IMO regulation on the Sulphur content of marine fuels is implemented in all EU countries.

-Scrubbers as an alterative to low sulphur fuel oil
+Scrubbers as an alternative to low Sulphur fuel oil

-The emission of sulphur oxides can be reduced by cleaning of the exhaust with a "scrubber", which washes SOx and particulate matter out of the exhaust gas with water.
+The emission of Sulphur oxides can be reduced by cleaning of the exhaust with a scrubber, which washes SOx out of the exhaust gas with water.